The Other Guys: Production

-McKay described the genesis as an "accident, in a way", stemming from a dinner he and Ferrell had with Wahlberg.
+Adam McKay described the genesis as an "accident, in a way", stemming from a dinner he and Will Ferrell had with Mark Wahlberg.
 After noticing the actors' chemistry, McKay wrote producer Kevin Messick an email hypothesizing a possible film starring the two, giving a cop film as an example of what he thought would work.
 Messick suggested developing that idea into a film.

 Principal photography for the film began on September 23, 2009, in New York City.
-Additional scenes were filmed in Albany and Staten Island, New York.
+Additional scenes were filmed in Albany, Westchester and Staten Island, New York.

 Practical visual effects work, including the helicopter crash scene, was done by KernerFX.

 Stunt coordinator Brad Martin said in a Wall Street Journal interview that for Gamble's car they used three Priuses, including one with a racing engine so large it had to go in the back seat.

 Release

-In July 2010, Wahlberg and Ferrell appeared at the San Diego Comic-Con International to promote the film.
+In July 2010, Wahlberg and Ferrell appeared at San Diego Comic-Con to promote the film.

 During an episode of Big Brother, the house guests competed in a luxury challenge to see an advance screening of the film.
 Although they weren't actually in the house, both Will Ferrell and Mark Wahlberg made an on-screen video appearance.

-During the August 4, 2010 episode of America's Got Talent, the week's contestants saw an advance screening of the film and met Ferrell and Wahlberg.
+During the August 4, 2010, episode of America's Got Talent, the week's contestants saw an advance screening of the film and met Ferrell and Wahlberg.

 Ferrell and Wahlberg also made a cameo appearance on an episode of WWE Raw to promote the film.

 During the week leading up to the release date, the film was promoted on TruTV programs, specifically The Smoking Gun Presents: World's Dumbest....
 During the Season 2 premier for the MTV reality series Jersey Shore on July 29, 2010, special segments were shown during the commercial breaks of the show's cast broken down on a highway, discussing several movies, as part of a promotional tie-in; with The Other Guys being one of them.

 They appeared in on screen advertising on broadcast sports events like MLB and NASCAR.